LEADDESK GENERAL TERMS AND CONDITIONS

 5 CUSTOMER DATA AND DATA PROTECTION

 5.1 In connection with the use of the LeadDesk Service, Customer may transfer various Customer Data to Supplier for processing on behalf of Customer.
 Customer Data might include Personal Data.
 With respect to such Personal Data, Customer acts as data controller and Supplier as data processor under applicable data protection laws.
-The following terms and conditions set forth in this section concern the data processing activities of Supplier as data processor with respect to the Personal Data it processes on behalf of Customer and are applied to this Agreement between Customer and Supplier.
+The following terms and conditions set forth in this section are applied with respect to the Personal Data the Supplier processes on behalf of Customer.

-5.2 Supplier and Customer shall comply with the EU Regulation 2016/679 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data (“Regulation”) and any applicable European or foreign data protection laws as amended.
+5.2 Supplier and Customer shall comply with the EU Regulation 2016/679 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data (“Regulation”) and any other applicable data protection laws or regulations as amended.

 5.3 Customer is solely responsible for the lawful collection, processing and use, and for the accuracy of the Personal Data as well as for preserving the rights of the individuals concerned.
 If and to the extent legally required, Customer shall inform the individuals concerned regarding the processing of their Personal Data by Supplier and shall obtain their consent if necessary.
 Customer shall without delay inform Supplier of any matters that are of relevance for Supplier to fulfil its obligations specified in this Agreement and the applicable data protection laws.
 For avoidance of doubt, it is hereby stated that Supplier shall not in any way be responsible or liable towards the Customer, data subjects or third parties for any damages or claims arising from failure of Customer in fulfilling his statutory obligations or obligations of Customer based on this Agreement.